-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, the EPA prescribes regulations that limit the amount of contaminants in water provided by public water systems.
 The table below lists all of the drinking water contaminants that we detected during the calendar year of this report.
 Although many more contaminants were tested, only those substances listed below were found in your water.
 All sources of drinking water contain some naturally occurring contaminants.
 At low levels, these substances are generally not harmful in our drinking water.
 Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
-A few naturally occurring minerals may actually improve the taste of drinking water and have nutritional value at low levels.
-Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
+A few naturally occurring minerals may improve the taste of drinking water and have nutritional value at low levels.
+Unless otherwise noted, the data presented in this table are from testing done in the calendar year of the report.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 As such, some of our data, though representative, may be more than one year old.
-In this table you will find terms and abbreviations that might not be familiar to you.
+In this table, you will find terms and abbreviations that might not be familiar to you.
 To help you better understand these terms, we have provided the definitions below the table.

-MCLG or MRDLG MCL, TT, or MRDL Detect In Your Water Range Contaminants Low High Sample Date Violation Typical Source Disinfectants & Disi nfection B y-Produ cts (There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants) Chlorine (as Cl2) (ppm) 4 4 1.3 1.2 1.4 2023 No Water additive used to control microbes Haloacetic Acids (HAA5) (ppb) N/A 60 21.2 12.00 21.2 2023 No By-product of drinking water chlorination TTHMs [Total Trihalomethanes] (ppb) N/A 80 49.0 19.05 49.0 2023 No By-product of drinking water disinfection Inorganic Contamin ants Barium (ppm) 2 2 .0195 .0192 .0195 2023 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Copper - source water (ppm) 1.3 N/A .088 N/A N/A 2023 No Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives Fluoride (ppm) 4 4 0.74 0.66 0.74 2023 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Nitrate [measured as Nitrogen] (ppm) 10 10 0.33 0.29 0.33 2023 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Nitrite [measured as Nitrogen] (ppm) 10 10 0.33 0.29 0.33 2023 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Sodium (optional) (ppm) N/A N/A 8.71 8.43 8.71 2023 No Erosion of naturally occurring deposits; Leaching; Used as water softener Microbiological Con taminants 5 Turbidity (NTU) N/A 0.3 100 N/A N/A 2023 No Soil runoff es a TT violation.
-The highest nerwise approved by the state.
-Radioactive Contam inants Alpha emitters (pCi/L) 0 15 3.1 2.8 3.1 02/04/20 No Decay and erosion of natural and man-made deposits Radium (combined 226/228) (pCi/L) 0 5 0.95 0.83 0.95 02/04/20 No Decay and erosion of natural and man-made deposits
+Contaminants MCLG or MRDLG MCL, TT, or MRDL Detect In Your Water Range Low High Sample Date Violation Typical Source Disinfectants & Disinfect ion By-Pro oducts (There is convincing evide nce that the e addition n of a dis sinfectar nt is nec essary for control of 1 nicrobial contaminants.)
+Chlorine (as Cl2) (ppm) 4 4 1.3 1 1.3 2024 No Water additive used to control microbes Haloacetic Acids (HAA5) (ppb) NA 60 17.8 17.7 17.8 2024 No By-product of drinking water disinfection TTHMs [Total Trihalomethanes] (ppb) NA 80 38 33.6 38 2024 No By-product of drinking water disinfection Inorganic Contaminants Barium (ppm) 2 2 0.0203 0.0198 0.0203 2024 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Fluoride (ppm) 4 4 0.76 0.67 0.76 2024 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Nitrate [measured as Nitrogen] (ppm) 10 10 0.39 0.36 0.39 2024 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Nitrite [measured as Nitrogen] (ppm) 1 1 0.39 0.36 0.39 2024 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Sodium (optional) (ppm) NA 9.18 8.87 9.18 2024 No Erosion of naturally occurring deposits; Leaching; Used as water softener Barium (ppm) 2 2 0.0203 0.0198 0.0203 2024 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Turbidity (NTU) - - - - Turbidity (NTU) NA 0.3 99.7 NA NA 2024 No Soil runoff 99.7% of the samples were single measurement was 0.
+Radioactive Contaminan ts Alpha emitters (pCi/L) 0 15 3.1 2.8 3.1 02/04/20 No Decay and erosion of natural and man-made deposits Radium (combined 226/228) (pCi/L) 0 5 0.95 0.83 0.95 02/04/20 No Decay and erosion of natural and man-made deposits